spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 - `BoConstraint.type` to `constraintType` because of serialization conflict
 - `modules` is now a `ModuleStore` and calls `onModuleLoad` when the module is added
 - `StdOutLogger` now adds severity label
+- move `dependencies`, `moduleLogger`, `resolveDependencies`, `clearModules` from global into `ModuleStore`
+- `ModuleStore` does not extend `InstanceStore`
+- `ModuleStore` is now thread safe
+- move `SettingProvider` from `backend` to `stack`
+- `InstanceStore` instances is now `protected`

+## Lib: Accounts

+- `AccountBl.authorize` throws Unauthorized when the account does not exist
+- `AccountBl.authorize` throws Unauthorized when the account state does not exist
+- security officer can create password credential record for other users even when there is no existing record

 ## Lib: Blobs